 Throughout the pandemic, the frail and elderly have been the most vulnerable, meaning that the health and care sectors have been significantly impacted.
-However, other Council services have been impacted too, including facilities such as libraries, country parks and recycling centres which all had to close.
+However, other Council services have been impacted too, including facilities such as libraries, country parks and recycling centres.
+To date, the Council's services have continued to be managed and delivered well, despite the complexities that the pandemic has created.

-The Council undertook significant and urgent work across the County to:
+The Council undertook significant work across the County to: